elifesciences/builder/docs/local-project-development.md

 ==> medium--vagrant: Waiting for domain to get an IP address...
 ```

-# Lima
+# Lima (experimental)

-Lima can be used directly as a hypervisor to build development VMs for the builder salt formulas.
+Lima can be used directly as a hypervisor to build development VMs for the builder projects.
 This lightweight hypevisor is available on Linux and macOS, and relies on the qemu universe to virtualise machines.
 This also unlocks the ability to run VMs on and for a different architecture that intel, such as arm64.

 Once lima and qemu is installed, you can create a dev VM using the `create-lima-dev-env` script: